particle-iot/docs/src/content/en/shared/firmware.md

 - The first argument is the full name of the published event.
 - The second argument (which may be NULL) is any data that came along with the event.

 `Spark.subscribe()` returns a `bool` indicating success.
+It is ok to register a subscription when the device is not connected to the cloud - the subscription is automatically registered with the cloud next time the device connects.

-NOTE: A Core can register up to 4 event handlers.
+NOTE: A device can register up to 4 event handlers.
 This means you can call `Spark.subscribe()` a maximum of 4 times; after that it will return `false`.

 ### Spark.connect()

-`Spark.connect()` connects the Spark Core to the Cloud.
-This will automatically activate the Wi-Fi module and attempt to connect to a Wi-Fi network if the Core is not already connected to a network.
+`Spark.connect()` connects the device to the Cloud.
+This will automatically activate the Wi-Fi module and attempt to connect to a Wi-Fi network if the device is not already connected to a network.

 ```cpp
 void setup() {}